vaporz/turbo/README.md

 # If this option is set to "true", int64 values will be shown as number in Json, instead of string
   filter_proto_json_int64_as_number: true

-# TODO make a grpc plugin to generate this mapping
-# If you use a nested message, you have to tell Turbo how it is nested.
-# For a protobuf message like this:
-# message Child {}
-#
-# message TestValue {
-#     int64 intValue = 1;
-#     Child child = 2;
-# }
-# message SayHelloRequest {
-#     CommonValues values = 1;
-#     string yourName = 2;
-#     TestVlues test = 3;
-# }
-# Following mapping is needed.
-grpc-fieldmapping:
-  - TestValue [Child child]
-  - SayHelloRequest [CommonValues values, TestVlues test]

-# TODO make a thrift plugin to generate this mapping
-# If you use structs as method args, you have to tell Turbo what are they.
-# For a thrift method defined like this:
-# service YourService {
-#     SayHelloResponse sayHello (1:string yourName, 2:shared.CommonValues values, 3:shared.HelloValues helloValues)
-# }
-# Just list the names of struct args as following:
-thrift-fieldmapping:
-  - CommonValues
-  - HelloValues

 # This mapping is the core function of Turbo.
 # This mapping tells Turbo how to proxy a HTTP request to a grpc/thrift entry point.
 # The format is "HTTP_METHOD URL SERVICE_METHOD_NAME".